 Relative efficacy of different treatments

-The data on the effect of various treatments on the larval population of Helicoverpa armigera presented in Table 1 and it is evident from the data that the mean larval population per 10 plants was non-significant before application of different treatments.
-Data observed after 1 day of spray showed that all the treatment were effective in reducing larval population of pod borer. most effective treatment was Indoxacarb 14.5 SC (0.7 larvae/10 plants) which was significant superior all the treatments. next best treatment was Spinosad 45 SC (0.9 larvae/10 plants) which was at par with Neem oil 5% (1.1 larvae/10 plants).
-Rest all the treatments were significantly superior control.
+The data on the effect of various treatments on the larval population of Helicoverpa armigera are presented in Table 1, and it is evident from the data that the mean larval population per 10 plants was non-significant before application of different treatments.
+Data observed after 1 day of spray showed that all the treatments were effective in reducing the larval population of the pod borer.
+The most effective treatment was Indoxacarb 14.5 SC (0.7 larvae/10 plants), which was significantly superior to all the treatments.
+The next best treatment was Spinosad 45 SC (0.9 larvae/10 plants), which was at par with Neem oil 5% (1.1 larvae/10 plants).
+Rest all the treatments were significantly superior to the control.
 Data recorded after 3 days of spray reflect that Indoxacarb 14.5 SC @ 0.4% again significantly superior over all the treatments and recorded only 0.3 larvae/10 plants.
 Next best treatment was Spinosad 45 SC @ 0.2% (0.6 larvae/10 plants).
-Treatment Neem oil @ 5% third place in reducing larval population and recorded 1.0 larvae/10 plants which was at par with Ha NPV @ 250 LE/Ha (1.2 larvae/10 plants).
+Treatment Neem oil @ 5% had the third place in reducing larval population and recorded 1.0 larvae/10 plants, which was at par with Ha NPV @ 250 LE/Ha (1.2 larvae/10 plants).

-Observation recorded after 7 days of spraying showed that Indoxacarb 14.5 SC @ 0.4% was superior (0.3 larvae/10 plants) followed by Spinosad 45 SC @ 0.2% (0.7 larvae/10 plants).
-Next best treatment was Neem oil @ 5% which was at par with Ha NPV @ 250 LE/Ha.
+Observation recorded after 7 days of spraying showed that Indoxacarb 14.5 SC @ 0.4% was superior (0.3 larvae/10 plants), followed by Spinosad 45 SC @ 0.2% (0.7 larvae/10 plants).
+Next best treatment was Neem oil @ 5%, which was at par with Ha NPV @ 250 LE/Ha.
 Cow urine @ 0.5% was least effective (2.2 larvae/10 plants) in reducing the larval population.

 Data presented in Table 1 also showed that overall, per cent reduction of larval population recorded maximum 81.3 per cent in treatment Indoxacarb 14.5 SC followed by in Spinosad 45 SC (69%).
 Neem oil treated plot was the next best treatment recorded 55.3% reduction followed by Ha NPV (43.6%).
 Lowest population reduction was observed in cow urine treated plot (16.6%).
 These findings are in partial agreement with Reddy et al. (2010) who reported that larval reduction was highest with NSKE 1.66% + HaNPV 250LE/ha + Endosulfan 0.023% followed by NSKE 1.66% + Endosulfan 0.023%, NSKE 2.5% + HaNPV 250LE sprayed twice at 15 days interval.
 Findings are also in accordance with the findings of Gautam et al. (2018) who found that the Indoxacarb @ 14.5SC, Neem seed oil @ 5ml and karanj oil @ 5ml were significantly superior over untreated control.
 Indoxacarb 14.5@ SC, gave maximum grain yield of chickpea in compared to other treatments as well as in managing the population of H. armigera.
 Besides Neem seed oil @ 5ml and karanj oil @ 5 ml were found the second and third most effective treatments respectively.
 Mihretie et al. (2020) also observed that percentage pod damage, mean larval count per plant, hundred seed weight and grain yield were significantly affected by the treatments; all tested insecticides significantly reduced the percentage pod damage and mean larvae per plant accordingly increased grain yield ha-1 among insecticides Indoxacarb (48.11%) and Spinosad (43.37%) gave higher relative yield increment with maximum MRR 8112.24% and 7698.28% respectively.
 Thus, the application of Indoxacarb (Avaunt 150 SC) 0.3 Lha-1 or Spinosad (Tracer 480 SC) 0.15 Lha-1 three times with a week interval can be advised for the management of H. armigera; however, it needs further investigation for the interval and frequency.